- The reality of the SAP Partnership Program is far different than what is usually presented.

 - It is poorly documented.
 SAP does not publish its database schema.

-- SAP’s transactions for dealing with tables, such as SE16 and SE16n, are just single table views, and make understanding the now data relates to other tables a major problem.
+- SAP’s transactions for dealing with tables, such as SE16 and SE16n, are just single table views and make understanding the now data relates to other tables a major problem.

 - Unlike the vast majority of vendors, SAP’s tables and fields have unintelligible names.
 Several well-known tables are the MARC and VBAK.
 The fields are named in the same way.

 - Any field in SAP can be interrogated by selecting technical help.
-However, the many fields point not to actual tables, but to virtual tables or what SAP calls “structures.”
+However, the many fields point not to actual tables but to virtual tables or what SAP calls “structures.”
 Finding a field in a structure is essentially a dead-end.

 False Statements Made to Protect SAP

 The next quote briefly touches on SAP’s enormously inefficient integration approach.
 As SAP is the only vendor to wrap its data backend in such opaque complexity, it is the most challenging application to integrate into.
-The most popular way to integrate into it has been for SAP to push out and IDOC, which is a hierarchical file format that must be parsed with a transformation language such as UNIX’s Awk.
+The most popular way to integrate into it has been for SAP to push out and IDOC, a hierarchical file format that must be parsed with a transformation language such as UNIX’s Awk.
 Another way is to use a remote function call (RFC), which has to be coded, and in my experience, has demonstrated several performance problems.
 Let us see how this compliant vendor soft peddles SAP’s integration weaknesses.

 “To control access to the SAP® database SAP® has developed several proprietary integration technologies.
 These technologies do provide a more streamlined view of the underlying data complexities, but they also introduce new technology barriers that typically require costly development and 3rd party integration tools to overcome.
 The objects exposed by these integration technologies often don’t provide access to all the data required to resolve an integration challenge.
 Many solutions therefore end up looking like a mix of technologies and approaches resulting in long-term sustainability issues.”

 Notice the phrasing here has to pay homage to what is, in fact, a terrible design.
 None of the “proprietary integration technologies” that SAP has created work very well.
 The section highlighted in blue builds on a point that does not exist.
-The proprietary integration technologies don’t work well, so the following sentence is, therefore, a problem because its assumption is not true.
+The proprietary integration technologies don’t work well, so the following sentence is a problem because its assumption is not true.
 The problem with one of the major SAP integration technologies is covered here.

 A Culture of False Information

-The vendor information that is being provided on their website concerning SAP is false and incredibly deferential to SAP.
+The vendor information provided on their website concerning SAP is false and incredibly deferential to SAP.
 Why does this vendor have to write in this way?
 This because every word on this page had to be approved by SAP.
 As soon as a vendor develops a partnership with SAP, freedom of speech is out the window.
 However, many vendors need certifications to put prospective clients at ease.
 Interestingly, all the SAP certifications mean very little on a project and are primarily marketing hyperbole.
 They don’t do much testing at all.
 SAP

 SAP® is a registered trademark of SAP AG, Germany

 That is nice.
-Every company registers are trademark; therefore, the fact that SAP did so is not surprising and not particularly relevant.
+Every company registers are trademark; therefore, SAP did so is not surprising and not particularly relevant.
 However, it does not follow that “®” has to be used.
 This is again more slavish to SAP.
 This is no doubt at the command of SAP.
 What is amazing is there are companies like Plan4Demand that have used material from this site without providing any reference of where they obtained it.
 But SAP gets unnecessary “®”‘s added in this way.
 But let us move to the content of the quotation.

 How SAP Retaliates Against Vendor Partners that Tell SAP Customers the Truth

 Vendors that message that their products are not merely complementary will typically result in SAP will threaten the software vendor with their partnership being revoked.
-SAP likes for the partner software vendor to present their applications as if they are complementary to SAP; this is true even if the software is a direct replacement for SAP’s functionality.
+SAP likes the partner software vendor to present their applications as if they are complementary to SAP; this is true even if the software is a direct replacement for SAP’s functionality.
 The partnership is the first step to adjusting and diluting the competing vendor’s messaging so that the software vendor is subordinated to SAP.

 Vendor partnership with SAP is often interpreted as a slam dunk for the competing software vendor.
 SAP sets about undermining its partner as soon as it has the partner contract signed.
 SAP slowly encroaches on the software vendor, reducing its ability to go to market as it would typically see fit without SAP’s interference.